VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 Note that steps one, two, and four are the same.

-1. A command is issued, probably from the UI, to book two attendees onto a conference with an ID of 157.
+1. A command is issued, from the UI or from a saga, to reserve seats for two attendees on a conference with an ID of 157.
+The command is handled by the command handler for the **SeatsAvailability** aggregate type.
-2. A booking aggregate executes some domain logic and then issues a command to the aggregate for conference 157.
+2. An aggregate instance is populated by querying for all of the events that belong to **SeatsAvailability** aggregate 157.
-3. If necessary, the aggregate is populated by querying for all of the events belonging to conference aggregate 157.
+3. The command handler invokes the business method on the aggregate instance to make the reservations.
-4. The conference aggregate performs its domain logic, which includes calculating the new number of reservations for the conference.
+4. The **SeatsAvailability** aggregate performs its domain logic.
+In this example, this includes calculating the new number of reservations for the conference.
+The aggregate creates an event to record the effects of the command.
-5. The aggregate appends the event that records making two new bookings to the list of events associated with the aggregate in the event store.
+5. The system appends the event that records making two new reservations to the list of events associated with the aggregate in the event store.